spencerbertsch1/AI/Logic/report.md

 * A few notes on implementation of GSAT and WalkSAT:

-I initially coded the solver using a direct assignment:
+I initially coded the solver using a direct assignment as seen below.

 ```
 assignment: dict = {